 - ½ cup shredded carrots

-- Cook 8 oz rice noodles as per the package direction.
+- Cook the noodles as per the package directions.
 Drain and set aside.

-- Stir together 3 tablespoon gochujang paste, 3 tablespoon hoisin sauce, 2 tablespoon dark soy sauce, 3 tablespoon lime juice, 2 tablespoon sesame oil, 1 tablespoon minced garlic, and 1 teaspoon brown sugar in a measuring glass.
+- Stir gochujang paste, hoisin sauce, dark soy sauce, lime juice, sesame oil, garlic, and sugar in a small bowl.

-- Heat 1 tablespoon vegetable oil in a large skillet over high heat.
+- Heat vegetable oil in a large skillet over high heat.

-- Once the oil is hot, add ½ cup thinly sliced mixed bell peppers, 1 cup shredded cabbage, and ½ cup shredded carrots and saute for 2 minutes on high heat.
+- Once the oil is hot, add mixed bell peppers, cabbage, and carrots and saute for a minute on high heat.

-- Add the cooked noodles and the sauce mixture and toss everything well.
+- Add the cooked noodles and the sauce mixture and toss everything well using two large spoons or a pair of tongs.

 - Garnish with green onions and toasted sesame seeds.
 Serve hot.